samifahim07/EduIntel-Intelligent-Student-Performance-Analytics/README.md

 A wide range of machine learning algorithms are trained and evaluated on the same dataset.

 The models include:
+Since this is a relatively small dataset, a separate validation set was not used in the initial experiment.

+### 6. Model Training and Evaluation

+A wide range of machine learning algorithms are trained and evaluated on the same dataset.

+The models include:

+#### Ensemble and Tree-Based Models

+* Random Forest
+* Gradient Boosting
+* AdaBoost
+* Bagging
+* Extra Trees
+* HistGradientBoosting
+* Balanced Random Forest
+* RUSBoost

 # Web View